kenheaslip/EducationEngineer/education-engineer/tutorial.md

   ----    ------             ----  ----                   -------
   Normal  ScalingReplicaSet  10s   deployment-controller  Scaled up replica set web-6c7ccf7dbb from 0 to 1
 ```
 >**Note**: What we configured in our deployment is only a small portion of what we can do.
-For more information, visit [Official Kubernetes Deployment Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
+For more information, visit the [Official Kubernetes Deployment Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) web site.

 ### Deploying a Kubernetes Service
-The Kubernetes service resource plays a crucial role for applications in your clusters.
-We will briefly go over the the purpose of the service is and why it's needed for every application you deploy.
+The Kubernetes service resource plays a crucial role for applications in your cluster.
+Let's discuss the purpose of the service resource and why it's needed for every application you deploy.

 Ingress access to your application - The service resource can be configured to define how your application will be accessed.
 Think of this as connecting a network cable to your application and controlling where the other end of the connection can terminate.
 In this case, we are stating "nodeport" as the connection method.
-When the "nodeport" value is set, Kubernetes will direct all traffic into your service by mapping a defined port number on the node to the port of your application (port forwarding).
-There will be examples of this in the "Deploy Your Service Section".
+When the "nodeport" value is set, Kubernetes will direct all traffic into your service by mapping a de'fined port number on the node to the port of your application (port forwarding).
+There will be examples of this in the "Deploy Your Service" section.

 Internal cluster routing to your pods - When you deploy your application into Kubernetes, it runs in a resource called a pod.
 The number of pods that run is controlled in your deployment file and can be set to 1 pod 22 pods, 100 pds, etc. These pods can start and stop many times a day resulting in frequent internal IP changes for your workloads.
 The service resource is tied to your deployment and keeps track of how many pods are running and the information it needs to send traffic to them.
 View the kubernetes service resource as more of a dynamic load balancer that is always aware of where your application can be reached.